Borrow Our Materials

 Your Library Card

 Your Saint Mary's University identification (ID) card is also your library card.
 ID cards are issued through the Patrick Power Library.
-This year, students will need to submit an electronic ID photo using our Online Photo ID Submission form
+To obtain a SMU ID card, submit an electronic ID photo using our Online Photo ID Submission form

-Students applying for a University Identification Card must bring a photo ID (such as a Driver’s License or Passport) and your Banner number (i.e., A number) to the Library to pick up thier ID card.
-All students are required to fill out a Student ID Form.
-You may print and bring a completed form when you come to the library to pick up your ID.
+Students applying for a University Identification Card must bring a photo ID (such as a Driver’s License or Passport) and their Banner number (i.e., A number) to the Library to pick up their ID card.

 University Identification Card Policy